LatticeQCD/SIMULATeQCD/docs_src/01_gettingStarted/gettingStarted.md

 -DUSE_CUDA_AWARE_MPI=ON \
 -DUSE_CUDA_P2P=ON \
 ```
-Here, it is assumed that your source code folder is called `simulateqcd`. *Do NOT compile your code in the source code folder!*
+Here, it is assumed that your source code folder is called `simulateqcd`. **Do NOT compile your code in the source code folder!**
 You can set the path to CUDA by setting the `cmake` parameter `-DCUDA_TOOLKIT_ROOT_DIR:PATH`.
 `-DARCHITECTURE` sets the GPU architecture (i.e. [compute capability](https://en.wikipedia.org/wiki/CUDA#GPUs_supported) version without the decimal point).
-For example, "20" will compile for Fermi, "35" for Kepler, "60" for Pascal and "70" for Volta.
+For example "60" for Pascal and "70" for Volta.
 Inside the build folder, you can now begin to use `make` to compile your executables, e.g.
 ```shell
 make NameOfExecutable